DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 	- Instead, we can use emissive materials to add light to the levels.
 - Make sure the NavMeshes are rebaked before Tuesday
 - Find more props / objects that could use the special jittery outline shader
+- For the apartments, we can place some spawners to stop the player from just running through it.

 ### Other
 - The game's audio needs to be balanced.
 Shbeeb was getting destroyed.